 The University was built on the site of the Airthrey Estate.
 In 1939 Airthrey Castle became a Maternity Hospital, the estate being first leased, then purchased by Stirling County Council.
 The estate then passed to the Secretary of State for Scotland in 1948 following the establishment of the National Health Service.
 The 300 acre site was formally gifted to the University in 1965.
 Once the Maternity Hospital was closed in 1969 the University was able to occupy Airthrey Castle itself.
 Today the university has over 12,000 students engaged in research and study in a wide variety of subjects

 Material tracing the planning, growth and development of the institution; the minutes and papers of its administrative committees; and photographs and memorabilia of life on campus.

-The archives of the University of Stirling are currently being catalogued with information being added to our online catalogue.
-A summary of the holdings is available below.
+The archives of the University of Stirling are currently being catalogued with information regularly being added to our online catalogue.
 For further information please contact the University Archivist.

 Airthrey Estate Papers, collection ref.
 GB 0559 AE.

 Title deeds and associated papers relating to the Airthrey Estate.

 Howietoun Fishery Archive, collection ref.
 GB 0559 MS 40.